durandaltheta/cpp_template_workshop/lesson_1_basic_templates_part_1.md

 ## Manual Type Specification
 The `typename`/`class` types defined in a `template` are known until the `template` is called in code.
 This means a template has the ability to *potentially* represent valid code for different types.

-The most basic way a template is called in code is to write the name of the `template` followed by `<`/`>` brackets with the types you want to use between them.
+The most basic way a template is called in code is to write the name of the `template` followed by `<`/`>` brackets enclosing the types you want to use.
 You should immediately recognize this pattern with `std::vector`:
 ```
 #include <vector>
 #include <iostream>